Practical ways to recognize and managing stress

 I feel I have taken advantage of His mercy

-I can only lay, face down in His presence, begging mercy
+I can only lie, face down in His presence, begging mercy

 I know He loves me always